A Convex Optimization-based Dynamic Model Identification Package for the da Vinci Research Kit

-The joint position and velocity are collected directly, and the joint acceleration is obtained by the second-order numerical differentiation of the velocity.
-A $\nth{6}$ order low-pass Butterworth filter is used to filter all the data with the cutoff frequencies of 1.8 Hz for the MTM and 5.4 Hz for the PSM.
-To achieve zero phase delay, we apply this filter in both the forward and backward directions.
+The joint position, velocity, and torque were collected at 200 Hz in position control mode.
+The joint acceleration was obtained by the second-order numerical differentiation of the velocity.
+A sixth-order low-pass filter was used to filter the data with the cutoff frequencies of 1.8 Hz for the MTM and 5.4 Hz for the PSM.
+The cutoff frequencies were chosen experimentally to achieve the best identification performance as they are low enough to filter the noise as well as high enough to keep the useful signal in the collected data.
+To achieve zero phase delay, we applied this filter in both forward and backward directions.

-\subsection{Identification}
+\subsubsection{Identification}